largecats/largecats.github.io/_posts/2020-09-21-collect-log-in-spark-cluster-mode.md

 Cluster mode is suitable for jobs that process large volume of data and require much resource for the driver program.
 This is an ideal deploy mode for batch ETL jobs, especially when the driver server is becoming the resource bottleneck.
 However in cluster mode, logs are not readily accessible as they are in client mode since they are generated to the stdout of different machines on the cluster, and in most cases, we only have YARN's log aggregation to rely on.
 The following sections explore a number of different workarounds and present a final solution that makes accessing and storing logs easy in cluster mode.

-# Objective

-We want to take advantage of cluster mode in terms of resource while retaining the ability to
-1. access and store logs for recent as well as historical jobs conveniently (this is arguably different from the need of Shopee DE team which uses Spark's history server to store logs), and
-2. view log conveniently in real time.

 # Approaches

 ## Redirect log to console in real time

 In cluster mode, logs are generated to the stdout stream of machines other than the server that submits the application.
 Our search did not turn up any method that can write logs to our chosen directory in real time or print it to console: